 IT organizations are rapidly rising to the challenge of cybersecurity and cyber protection.
 More than half of organizations we surveyed have established a team tasked with ensuring business resilience.
 Almost a quarter of them have built integrated IT and business unit teams around business resilience.
-Nevertheless, many find themselves behind the curve of evolving threats because they are relying on older technologies and methods that bad actors have already learned to thwart, such as signature-based antivirus.
+Nevertheless, many find themselves behind the curve of evolving threats because they are relying on older technologies and methods that bad actors have already learned to thwart, such as signature-based anti-virus.

-Cyber protection tools may be separate or integrated with threat detection software.
-These components include backup, offsite disaster recovery, malware detection and protection, intrusion detection, encryption and authentication, and secure tiered storage, including offsite and/or cloud capability.
+Cyber protection tools may be separate or incorporated with threat detection software.
+These components include backup, offsite data storage and disaster recovery, malware detection and protection, intrusion detection, encryption and authentication, and secure tiered storage, including offsite and/or cloud capability.
 Of course, the solution is not just technology - people and processes also play important roles.
-Often, it is the processes that bring each component into a coordinated whole and the people who keep the processes current and functioning while needing to identify and defend against attacks leveraging social engineering.
+Often, it is the processes that bring each component into a coordinated whole and the people who keep the processes current and functioning.

 Certain new, emerging technologies are becoming key to cyber protection.
 These may deploy AI and machine learning techniques to spot the anomalous behavior that often precedes an attack.
 They also may involve cloud deployments to enable scale, speed of deployment, flexibility, data separation, and physical security.
 We believe that AI is essential to successful cyber protection.
-Systems must be able to detect zero-day attacks: dangerous exploits that have not previously been encountered, where waiting for a known threat signature is ineffective.
+Systems must be able to detect zero-day attacks: dangerous situations that have not previously been encountered, where waiting for a known threat signature is ineffective.

-The growing prevalence of data storage and backup archiving in the cloud, alongside the parallel rise in malware attacks on data integrity, is contributing to the increased importance of scalable means to ensure and publicly attest to data integrity.
-Companies, their customers, their business partners, and other actors (e.g., parties in lawsuits pursuing ediscovery) increasingly need proof that data, regardless of the repository in which it has been stored or backed up (e.g., in public or private clouds), has not been tampered with, and that what was stored or backed up and what was recalled from storage or backup is identical.
-Blockchain technology is emerging as an effective technology for ensuring data authenticity.
+The growing prevalence of data storage and backup archiving in the cloud, alongside the parallel rise in malware attacks on data integrity, are contributing to the increased importance of scalable means to ensure and publicly attest to data integrity.
+Companies, their customers, their business partners and other stakeholders (e.g., parties in lawsuits pursuing e-discovery) increasingly need proof that data, regardless of the repository in which it has been stored or backed up (e.g., in public or private clouds), has not been tampered with, that what was stored or backed up and what was recalled from storage or backup is identical.
+Blockchain technology is emerging as exactly this kind of method for ensuring data authenticity.

-We believe that AI (for behavioral detection and termination of cyberthreats) and blockchain (to ensure and attest to data authenticity) will be the two key components that IT organizations will look for in cyber protection products.
+We believe that AI (for behavioral detection and termination of cyber threats) and blockchain (to ensure and attest to data authenticity) will be the two key components that IT organizations will look for in cyber protection products.

 Technology by itself cannot comprehensively mitigate these risks.
 The current shortage of skilled security professionals also requires people and process changes.
 The newly adopted security and data protection technologies need to be proactively maintained; existing security solutions often need to be reconfigured or replaced to effectively address security risks across hybrid environments.
-IDC survey data found that operations, line-of-business IT, and IT security practitioners are in agreement that the already heavy burden of security and compliance tools and activities can be worsened by the increasingly distributed nature of data and the accompanying need to manage hybrid cloud data services.
+Operations, line-of-business IT, and IT security practitioners are in agreement that the already-heavy burden of security and compliance activities can be worsened by the increasingly distributed nature of data and the accompanying need to manage hybrid cloud data services.
 An integrated, holistic solution provides simplicity in the face of this growing complexity.
 It ensures a common user experience and provides across the board functionality that can significantly reduce the management burden.